 This decorating method uses a metal or plastic mesh screen that has been masked or blocked off in the non-printing areas.
 The screen is placed over the object to be printed.
 Ink wiped across the screen will only pass through the remaining porous areas to create an image.

 Litho Printing – for Metal Cans and Steel Pails

-Lithograph is the technique capable of printing metal/tinplate products and steel containers that utilizes 4 color process and straight line graphics on a combination of UV ink and traditional presses.
-White coat is a base of white coating that is applied to metal as a base for the printing to give the true appearance of the color to be achieved.
+Lithograph is the technique capable of printing metal/tinplate products and steel containers that utilizes 4 color process and straight-line graphics on a combination of UV ink and traditional presses.
+White coat is a base of white coating that is applied to the metal as a base for the printing to give the true appearance of the color to be achieved.

 This printing medium is the transfer of ink from a sensitized plate, offset to a rubber blanket then transferred to the substrate.
 The equipment is a multi-station (up to eight) printing machine to print and/or coat up to six colors on to sheets or a fast-moving web.

 Heat Transfer is a process where the machine running the bottle installs full labels in line with the press.
 This allows the application of labels that would never previously be printable due to the colors and definitions.